SohaibSEG/SohaibSEG.github.io/_posts/2020-3-7-BankRobber-walkthrough.md

 ![]({{ site.baseurl }}/images/BankRobber-Writeup/12.png)

-I was unable to execute it or download it since I have no permission so I tooke a look at this :
+I was unable to execute it or download it since I have no permission so I took a look at this :

 ![]({{ site.baseurl }}/images/BankRobber-Writeup/13.png)